saitoha/sentimental-skk/README.rst

 Settings
 --------

-    You can configuration mode by "C-j / @".
+    You can enter configuration mode by "C-j / @".

 .. image:: http://zuse.jp/misc/settings.png